kolenaIO/kolena/docs/testing-with-kolena/using-kolena-client.md

-# :fontawesome-brands-python: Using `kolena`
+# :fontawesome-brands-python: Installing `kolena`

-Testing on Kolena is conducted using the `kolena` Python package.
+Testing on Kolena is conducted using the [`kolena`](https://github.com/kolenaIO/kolena) Python package.
 You use the client to create and run tests from your infrastructure that can be explored in our web platform.

 `kolena` is released under the open-source [Apache-2.0](https://www.apache.org/licenses/LICENSE-2.0) license.
 The package is [hosted on PyPI](https://pypi.org/project/kolena/) and can be installed using your